leilanihagen/interject-billing-manager/README.md

 Billing management system created by me for Interject.
 The project is written in SQL Server, but integrates directly with the Interject Excel Add-in and Interject Data Portal software layer, so it will not be runnable by those who are not Interject users.

+## How to View this Project

+This project is written in SQL Server, but integrates directly with the Interject Excel Add-in and Interject Data Portal software layer, so it will not be runnable by those who are not Interject users.
+To best understand the problem and my solutions, first see the Excel sheet located in ./report, then consult the SQL code organized by its corresponding tab on the Excel sheet located in ./src.

 ## Problem Description